denten-books/plain-text/0-intro.md

 distribution in the market economy, for profit.

 Distinctions of labor will remain in place as long as the conversation about ideas like "form" and "content" persists in the abstract.
-Materialist critique cannot achieve its stated aims without purchase on the material world.
-My hope is that by grounding theory in practice, *Plain Text* can begin to repay the debt accrued by materialism divorced from matter.
-Complex systems that support the life of the mind today seem to lie beyond understanding or agency.
-In almost a decade of teaching critical computing in the humanities, I routinely encountered otherwise informed people who nevertheless felt hopelessly at odds with the tools of their everyday intellectual activity.
-I suspect that much of the metaphysical angst directed against digital culture in general is really a symptom of that basic alienation.
+A materialist critique cannot achieve its stated aims without purchase on the material world.
 Contemporary knowledge workers stare into rectangular black boxes for a considerable part of their days, suspecting, in the absence of other feedback, that their gaze is met in bad faith.

-Connecting theories of meaning--making to the practices of meaning--making offers a way out of the bad faith conundrum.
+Connecting theories of meaning-making to its practices offers a way out of the conundrum.
 Bad faith identifies a misalignment between thought and action.[^ln-sartre] The solution to connect "meaning" with "operational meaning" belongs to a species of pragmatism.
-William James articulated that view concisely when he wrote that "reality is seen to be grounded in a perfect jungle of concrete expediencies" [@james_pragmatisms_1907].
+William James articulated the approach concisely when he wrote that "reality is seen to be grounded in a perfect jungle of concrete expediencies" [@james_pragmatisms_1907].
 For James and other pragmatists, truth could not exist in the abstract alone.
-It entailed also causes and effects that operate in the world.[^ln-pragma-truth] In his essay "Pragmatism's Conception of Truth," James asked: "How will the truth be realized?
+It also entailed causes and effects that operate in the world.[^ln-pragma-truth] In his essay "Pragmatism's Conception of Truth," James asked: "How will the truth be realized?
 What concrete difference will its being true make in anyone's actual life?
 What experiences will be